Generating bmap information from images

 - Implementation wise: adding more file systems.
 Currently only

-family.
+ext4is supported, which should be trivial to extend to the entireextfamily.
 Adding support for other file systems means adding code to dump and parse the unallocated blocks within the partition. - Nonstandard partition layouts (hybrid images, overlapping partitions, …): these might break the script, or might even be unsafe to write selectively.
 Use at your own risk!